-The Cline School of Music offers music ensembles for almost every instrument you can think of.
-Whether you’re majoring in music or not, you can participate by singing, playing, or helping out with sound and logistics.
-Through NGU’s music ensembles, you’ll get the opportunity to collaborate with other music-lovers and gain experience in performing live at a variety of venues so you can become an even more talented musician.
+The Cline School of Music offers music ensembles for almost every instrument.
+Whether you’re majoring in music or another major at NGU, you can participate by singing, playing, or helping out with sound and logistics.
+Through NGU’s music ensembles, you’ll have the opportunity to collaborate with other music-lovers and gain experience in performing a wide range of repertoire live at a variety of venues so you can become an even more talented musician.
 Take a look below to learn more about our ensembles.

 The North Greenville University Brass Quintet is comprised of the most talented brass players from The Cline School of Music.
 The quintet meets for two hours of faculty-supervised coaching each week to learn standard repertoire covering many styles and genres.
 In addition to on-campus concerts, the quintet maintains an active off-campus performance schedule.